 - Dial – We’ve said before that features influence design: The more features in a watch, the busier or nuanced the dial looks.
 This is certainly the case with most sport watches, but not a requirement.

 - Case – This is three-fold: size, finish, and materials.
 Most Orient sport watches hover around 41-44mm, while others out there have ballooned to a size larger.
-Sport watches usually skip the frills and shine with a brushed finish (or, matte, if you’re the Defender watch), which is nifty for hiding minor scratches.
+Sport watches usually skip the frills and shine with a brushed finish (or, matte, if you’re the field watch), which is nifty for hiding minor scratches.
 And while classic watches may be made with precious metals, a sport watch may be forged in something a little more modest, like stainless steel.

 - Band – Rubber straps, metal bracelets and even NATO straps are the norm for sport watches, especially in a casual setting.